Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Formalism

 where the $C_\star$ field represents the excited $^7\mathrm{Be}^\star$ core with excitation energy $E_\star=0.4291$ MeV.
 The momentum scale $\gamma_\Delta=\sqrt{2\mu E_\star}=26.54$ MeV is assumed to scale as $Q$.
 The breakdown momentum for this theory would be set by the binding momentum of the $^7\mathrm{Be}^\star$ core as $\Lambda\sim 60$ MeV.
 Compared to Eq.~(\ref{eq:EFT}), this theory has some additional scattering channels $^3S_1^\star$, $^3P_2^\star$.
 We also include mixing in the $^3S_1$-$^3S_1^\star$ and $^3P_2$-$^3P_2^\star$ channels.
 This is facilitated by the off-diagonal terms in the inverse free dimer field $\chi^{(\zeta)}_{[j]}$ propagators.
 We consider mixing only in the spin $S=1$ channels.
 The excited core does not participate in the $S=2$ channel.
 The capture in the spin $S=2$ channel is known to be about 4 times larger than in the $S=1$ channel~\cite{Baye:2000,Tabacaru:2006}.
 So we treat any possible mixing between these two spin channels to be subleading and do not consider in our calculation.
-The M1 contribution in EFT$_\star$ is given by the operators in Eq.~(\ref{eq:OM1}) and the in-flight captures.
+The summation over $\zeta$ is over the appropriate channels, with the projectors $P^{(\zeta)}_{[j]}$ defined in Appendix~\ref{sec:Projectors}.
+The M1 contribution in \EFTstarHead{} is given by the operators in Eq.~(\ref{eq:OM1}) and the in-flight captures.

-The E1 contribution to \pBe ~in EFT and EFT$_\star$ is very similar to the \HeAlpha\ capture calculation except for some trivial angular momentum algebra.
+The E1 contribution to \pBe ~in \EFTgsHead{} and \EFTstarHead{} follows a similar calculation as the \HeAlpha\ capture except for some trivial angular momentum algebra.
 We use the \HeAlpha ~expressions~\cite{Higa:2016igc} with appropriate modifications.
 The reader should refer to Ref.~\cite{Higa:2016igc} for technical details on evaluating the Feynman diagrams we consider here.
-The M1 contribution with Coulomb involves a new integral that can also be related to results from \HeAlpha.
+The M1 contribution with Coulomb involves a new integral similar to the E1 integrals that are included in Appendix \ref{sec:Integrals}.